fsprojects/FAKE/help/deploy.md

 # Deployment using FAKE

-    * Assumes Fake.Deploy.exe is available in the current directory or path.
+This introduction assumes Fake.Deploy.exe is available in the current directory or path.

 ## Introduction